dcppc/2018-july-workshop/docs/attendees.md

+---
+layout: page
+title: July 2018 DCPPC Workshop
+tagline: Attendees
+---

-*The following information was last updated on July 9, 2018.*
+*The following information was last updated on July 1, 2018.*

+48 people have registered for the July workshop!

 ### List of attendees, sorted by team and first name